In Southampton our 130 volunteers are committed to the following initiatives:-

 We have been in existence since March 2009.
 In that time Southampton Street Pastors has provided 60,000 hours of volunteering.
 We look after many hundreds of very vulnerable people and, as a visible representation of the Church, we are also asked about our faith and to pray for people.

 We have now been sending out Community patrols in the Millbrook / Lordshill areas for the last few years.
 These have been very well received by the local residents and our partners.
 The patrols are usually deployed between 6:15 pm to 10 pm.
+Please checkout our promotional 4minute long video which gives you a flavour of our work.

 We carry a variety of equipment to assist people who maybe feeling vulnerable, don’t want to be on their own, in need of first aid, a mobile phone charge, lost, ensure how to get home, struggling to keep warm, or maybe you just need a listening ear from someone who is not going to judge you.